 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 5 Community Form: Goal 1 16.
-Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevelopments.
+Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevel- opments.
 Special attention should be paid to air and water quality when residences, schools, parks or vulnerable populations will be impacted.
-Mitigate impacts to areas that are disproportionally affected. √ The proposed zoning district would not permit uses that would generate noxious odors, particulates and emissions.
+Mitigate impacts to areas that are disproportionally affected. ~ The proposed zoning district would not permit noxious odors, particulates or emissions.
 6 Community Form: Goal 1 17.
-Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ✓ The subject site is located on a minor arterial and transit corridor.
+Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ~ Access to the site is via Taylorsville Road, a major arterial road.
 7 Community Form: Goal 1 18.
-Mitigate adverse impacts of noise from proposed development on existing communities. √ The proposed zoning district would not permit uses that generate excessive noise.
+Mitigate adverse impacts of noise from proposed development on existing communities. ~ A privacy fence and landscaping will be provided to mitigate noise.
 8 Community Form: Goal 1 21.
-Require that industries which handle hazardous or flammable materials or are potentially offensive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers. √ The proposed zoning district would not permit hazardous or flammable materials, or uses such as junkyards, landfills or quarries.
+Require that industries which handle hazardous or flammable materials or are potentially offensive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers. ~ The proposed zoning district would not permit industries which handle hazardous or flammable materials, or uses which are potentially offensive such as junkyards, landfills and quarries.
 9 Community Form: Goal 2 1.
 Locate activity centers in appropriate areas in all Form Districts.
-Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. ✓ The proposed design and allowed density will be compatible with the desire form, adjacent uses, and existing and planned infrastructure.
+Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. ~ The site is adjacent to an existing activity center at the intersection.
 10 Community Form: Goal 2 4.
-Allow non-residential development within the Neighborhood, Traditional Neighborhood and Village Form Districts to occur only at locations with appropriate access and connectivity. ✓ The subject site is located on a minor arterial road, Herr Lane, and transit corridor.
+Allow non-residential development within the Neighborhood, Traditional Neighborhood and Village Form Districts to occur only at locations with appropriate access and con- nectivity. ~ The site has appropriate access and connectivity via Taylorsville Road, a major arterial at this location.
 11 Community Form: Goal 2 5.
-Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ✓ The proposed zoning would not permit retail development.
+Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ~ The site is adjacent to an existing activity center.
 12 Community Form: Goal 2 6.
-Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ✓ The proposed zoning district will allow a more compact development pattern by permitting office as well as residential uses on the lot.
+Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ~ The proposed zoning district would permit a more compact pattern of development in an existing activity center.